-Both VDI adapters have been created to collect supplementary VDI data.
+The VMware Horizon adapter has been created to collect supplementary VDI data.
 This data will show:

-- Existing VDI devices and templates - · Existing desktop pools in Horizon, or delivery groups in Citrix where these VDI devices and templates are installed - What users have access to these desktop pools and delivery groups.
+- Existing VDI devices and templates - Existing desktop pools in Horizon where these VDI devices and templates are installed - What users have access to these desktop pools.

-The FlexNet inventory agent which is installed on the VDI template, collects application evidence from each of the VDI devices purported by the VMware Horizon and Citrix Cloud adapters.
+The FlexNet Inventory Agent which is installed on the VDI template, collects application evidence from each of the VDI devices purported by the VMware Horizon adapter.
 This application evidence shows all of the software that end-users have access to.

-For Horizon, to import the collected supplementary VDI data into FlexNet Manager Suite, the VMware Horizon adapter uses PowerShell to query the REST APIs available on each connection server.
+To import the collected supplementary VDI data into FlexNet Manager Suite, the VMware Horizon adapter uses PowerShell to query the REST APIs available on each connection server.
 The connection server acts as a broker and is the main component that fetches the virtual desktop or application(s) and delivers it to the end-user.